Alto1772/sm64/README.md

 - [ ] 37th
 - [x] 38th (sand_test)

+*This is still unfinished because the 32nd and 37th levels are just object test maps and some of the objects it contains are missing.*

 ## Quick Start (for Ubuntu)

 1. Install prerequisites: `sudo apt install -y build-essential git binutils-mips-linux-gnu python3`